mcnablab/TractographyMRgFUS/README.md

 For diffusion data, b=0 iamges and b=2000 diffusion weighted images were extracted to mimic pre-treatment diffusion data for tractography.

-For strucrual data, both T1-weighted and T2-weighted images were extracted to mimic post-treatment structural data for delineating MRgFUS induced lesion.
+For strucrual data, T1-weighted images were extracted to mimic post-treatment structural data for delineating MRgFUS induced lesion.

 A make-up lesion location was created for demonstration purpose only.